 Is it normal to automate the words you choose?
-For humans, I mean?
-I saw these robots pictured above many years ago at the 2002 Whitney Biennial, but I never thought I’d be writing a blog post about them 16 years later.
+For humans, I mean.
+I saw these robots pictured above many years ago at the 2002 Whitney Biennial and never thought I’d be writing a blog post about them 16 years later.

 I guess artists (Ken Feingold) have a funny way of predicting the future, because nowadays I feel like I am not only talking to robots, I am letting robots talk for me.